ebdrup/json-schema-benchmark/README.md

 ## `z-schema 3` failed tests

-z-schema 3 did not set default property in test &quot;invalid type for default, still valid when the invalid default is used&quot;

-z-schema 3 did not set default property in test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 z-schema 3 failed the test &quot;valid definition, valid definition schema&quot;.
 Expected result: true but validator returned: false